 second role as Prof. Burke(called Colonel Yates in the novelization)

 |Chaney as the Man in the Beaver Hat|

-And what of the mysterious appearance of Colonel Yates, straight from India, who claims to be a former military comrade of Sir James Hamlin, the ward of Lucy Balfour, Roger’s beautiful daughter?
-Why did the Colonel show up so conveniently just as the Balfour House was leased by the Man in the Beaver Hat?
-Why does Yate know so much about the occult, and vampires in particular?
+And what of the mysterious appearance of Colonel Yates, straight from India, who claims to be a former military comrade of Sir James Hamlin, whose ward is Lucy Balfour, Roger’s beautiful daughter?
+Why did the Colonel show up so conveniently just as Balfour House was leased by the Man in the Beaver Hat?
+Why does Yates know so much about the occult, and vampires in particular?